Arson Arrest Made In Fast-Moving Southern California Fire

 A California man has been taken into custody on suspicion of arson, as firefighters have contained just 5 percent of the blaze that started Wednesday in the Idyllwild area in Riverside County.

-The Cranston fire has destroyed five homes and forced some 3,200 people to evacuate.
+The Cranston Fire has destroyed five homes and forced some 3,200 people to evacuate.
 The fire spread very rapidly, expanding to 4,700 acres in just a few hours.

 Nearly 700 personnel are fighting to gain control of the fire.
-All of Idyllwild, a quaint town surrounded by pine trees in the San Jacinto mountains, is being evacuated.
+All of Idyllwild, a quaint town surrounded by pine trees in the San Jacinto Mountains, is being evacuated.

 "It came up on us really, really quickly.
-Within a half hour, the whole town was overwhelmed with flames," Joe Achtner, a 65-year-old carpenter and Idyllwild resident, told the Los Angeles Times.
+Within a half-hour, the whole town was overwhelmed with flames," Joe Achtner, a 65-year-old carpenter and Idyllwild resident, told the Los Angeles Times.
 "All of a sudden, it was right there — and it was huge."

 "I just pray for the town.
-We live in a beautiful town," Achtner told the newspaper."The whole town is the trees and the town is the people and it's all jeopardized right now."
+We live in a beautiful town," Achtner told the newspaper.
+"The whole town is the trees and the town is the people and it's all jeopardized right now."

 On Wednesday, the same day the blaze started, California fire authorities arrested Brandon McGlover, a 32-year-old man from Temecula.
-He's been booked into a detention center for "five counts of arson to wildland," and it wasn't immediately clear what his motivation might be.
+He has been booked into a detention center for "five counts of arson to wildland," and it wasn't immediately clear what his motivation might be.

 The other wildland fires, according to fire authorities, are "within Southwest Riverside County and Federal areas along State Highway 74 in the San Bernardino National Forest."